 Tim G. J. Rudner

-Data Science Assistant Professor, Faculty Fellow, and Instructor, Center for Data Science, New York University
+Faculty Fellow, Center for Data Science, New York University

 AI Fellow, Center for Security & Emerging Technology, Georgetown University